Give DeKalb County Nonprofit Eligibility Policy

 To participate in Give DeKalb County, an organization must be:

 - Located in, serving, and/or conducting organizational activities in DeKalb County, Illinois

 - Legally recognized by the IRS as 501(c)3

 - Legally registered with the Illinois Attorney General’s Office

 - 2024 DeKalb County Nonprofit Partnership (DCNP) members by March 1, 2024

 Churches and K-12 schools are not eligible to participate in Give DeKalb County.
-However, distinctive, ongoing programs that benefit the community offered by churches or schools that have 501(c)3 status, (e.g., childcare programs, food pantries, scholarship assistance) may be eligible.
+However, distinctive, ongoing programs that benefit the community offered by churches or schools that have 501(c)3 status may be eligible (e.g., childcare programs, food pantries, scholarship assistance).
 One-time projects of churches or schools are not eligible.